bugsbycarlin/Alpha_Zoo/README.md

 # License
-Although we plan to sell the game, if you're here, you're probably a programmer.
+Although the game is for sale, if you're here, you're probably a programmer.
 Images and other media assets are copyright Alpha Zoo 2021.
 Code is open sourced.
 You are free to use our code under a Creative Commons license, either for learning or for your own development purposes, commercial or non-commercial, with attribution appreciated but not necessary.

 # Attributions